MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/content/reporting.md

 If you just need to emphasise that the differential expression relates to a condition of interest, you don't need much:

-> Genes differentially expressed after differentiation were enriched for GO term "regulation of neurogenesis", adjusted pval < 0.01).
+> Genes differentially expressed after SH-SY5Y cell differentiation were enriched for GO term "regulation of neurogenesis", adjusted pval < 0.01).

 And in the methods: